lakithasahan/Get-started-with-Django-AngularJs-/README.md

 The scope is a JavaScript object with properties and methods, which are available for both the view and the controller.

+To master and introduce AngularJS to your project efficiently and fast i have created a simple django site with different example codes.You can download the testproject django file and run it in your browser.